 At a Diocesan level, much of this work is supported by Diocesan bodies such as the Council of Priests, the Chapter of Canons and the Diocesan Finance Committee.
-Pastoral support is also provided by bodies such as the Diocesan Education Advisers, the Youth Ministry Group (Clogher don Óige), Safeguarding of Children and Vulnerable Adults Committee and the Diocesan Liturgy Commission.
+Pastoral support is also provided by bodies such as the Diocesan Education Advisers, the Youth Ministry Group (Clogher don Oige), Safeguarding of Children and Vulnerable Adults Committee and the Diocesan Liturgy Commission.
+More recently, a Property Advisory Committee has been set up to advise on the optimum ways to maintain parochial and diocesan properties for the benefit of the Trust.
 The staff at diocesan level support the work of these bodies in various ways, including administratively and through the creation of resources as needs determine.
 Parishes are encouraged to have structures in place so as to give expression to the collaborative nature of ministry in practical terms and enable co-responsibility for the life of the parish between clergy and lay faithful.
 This is becoming more important all the time.
+An example of this during 2022 was in Clontibret parish, which no longer has a resident priest in ministry, where the parishioners on a voluntary basis undertook extensive improvement works on the three churches in that parish.
+This work is an example not only of collaboration and co-responsibility, but it also highlights the importance of the local church building in the life of each local community.

-Since March 2020 and throughout much of 2021, the onset of the Coronavirus Covid-19 severely hampered the activities of the diocese and all its parishes and associated bodies.
-It forced a complete re-appraisal of the way in which our liturgies were celebrated and outreach to parishioners and others is undertaken.
-It also hampered the financial aspects of diocesan and parish life.
+During 2020 and 2021, the onset of the Coronavirus Covid-19 severely hampered the activities of the diocese and all its parishes and associated bodies.
+However, the lifting of restrictions in the early part of 2022 has allowed, albeit slowly, a resumption of in-person liturgical services on a ongoing basis.

-The structured dialogue about the future and how the mission of the Church in this can be delivered and grown took on a new lease of life with the announcement in March 2021 by the Irish Catholic Bishops that the Church would embark on a Synodal Pathway.
+In June 2022, a pre-Synodal National Assembly of the Catholic Church in Ireland took place in Athlone.
+In advance of that gathering, at which the Diocese of Clogher was well represented, a written submission was made by the diocese.
+This flowed from the structured dialogue about the future and how the mission of the Church in this can be delivered and grown which has been underway locally since 2020.
+The publication of a National Synthesis containing the views of Irish Catholics formed a part of the initial stage of the journey that all dioceses are undertaking over the coming years.
 The word 'synod' means a journeying together in discernment.
 Therefore, the synodal pathway is a journey forward in which the People of God will discern where the Holy Spirit is leading the Church into the future and what steps need to be taken to enable that.
 This is an inclusive process which will take several years and will include much dialogue and reflection at all levels.
 It will also corelate to a similar synodal initiative which Pope Francis has inaugurated for the universal Church, a process that will bring the local consultations and discernment to continental and universal levels during the next number of years.
 The fact that this discernment is happening at local, national, continental, and universal levels, is an important support for what will be happening here in the Diocese of Clogher as we reflect on what God wants of us and his Church.
+At local level, this process is guided by a Steering Committee.
+It also dialogues with other diocesan bodies and with parishes.
+Its work is but an initial step at developing a vision and a plan for the future of pastoral ministry in the Diocese of Clogher.
+Further developments on this will occur in 2023.